Didisimmons/Flybody-gym/README.md

 #### Wireframes:

 The wireframe for the entire site is available [here](https://www.figma.com/file/8qHDfvLP2VWCYEGpWECjkS/FLYBODY?node-id=0%3A1).
-This shows the site on both a desktop and a mobile device, with some tablet view wireframes indicating when the screen view is different.
+This shows the site on both a desktop and a mobile device, with some tablet view wireframes indicating when the screen view is different and its interactions.

 ## FEATURES